Fujairah: Commercial

 Fujairah City is the main business and commercial centre for the emirate, with tall office buildings lining Hamad Bin Abdulla Road, the main route into the city.
 The road runs through the city and connects Fujairah City to Dubai through the Emirate of Sharjah.
 The city's location provides direct access to the Indian Ocean for the United Arab Emirates, avoiding use of the Persian Gulf, which requires access via the Strait of Hormuz.
 The northern part of the waterfront has many cylindrical tanks for oil storage.

-The Fujairah Free Zone is a special economic zone located to the north of the city, which is subject to different economic regulations.
+The Fujairah Free Zone is a special economic zone located to the north of the city and subject to different economic regulations.
 Creative City is a media free zone on the Sheikh Khalifa Highway to the west.
 It was established in 2007 as a media hub that offers benefits to media companies and entrepreneurial projects in the media, music, entertainment, events, communication, and marketing sectors.

 The Port of Fujairah is located on the city's eastern coast, just outside the Strait of Hormuz, and was built in 1978.
-It began its operations in 1983 and today has a quay that stretches over 6.7 km.
+It began operations in 1983 and today has a quay that stretches over 6.7 km.

 It is located on a major global shipping route and is one of the world's largest bunkering hubs alongside Singapore and Rotterdam.
 The port is an oil hub and has launched plans to expand its oil storage capacity by 75% by 2022.

 The Fujairah Oil Industry Zone (FOIZ) is located north of the Port of Fujairah and has a storage capacity of 10 million cubic meters for refined oil products.
 It was established to develop and regulate the hydrocarbon industry in the emirate of Fujairah and to support growth and investment in the sector.
 Eighteen companies operate in the FOIZ, and the Aramco Trading Company opened its second overseas office in the Fujairah Oil Industry Zone in 2019, the first one being in Singapore.

 There are a number of shopping malls, including the large City Centre Fujairah mall, opened in 2012.
-Other malls include the Fujairah Mall (opened in 2016), LuLu Mall (opened in 2014), and Century Mall.
-Markets include the Central Market, Fabric Souk, and a Fish & Vegetable Market.
+Other malls include Fujairah Mall (opened in 2016), LuLu Mall (opened in 2014), and Century Mall.
+Markets include Central Market, Fabric Souk, and Fish & Vegetable Market.

 Education

 The University of Fujairah is located in Fujairah City.
 The city of Fujairah is also home to several other universities.

-Some Schools in the city are Diyar Private Academy, Our Own English High School, Indian School Fujairah, and St Mary's Catholic High School.
+Some schools in the city are Diyar Private Academy, Our Own English High School,Eminence private school,Indian School Fujairah, and St Mary's Catholic High School.